ejjasooo18/CSCI-111-Final-Project/README.txt

     Confusion matrix is generated at the end of the program, report for precision, recall, f1-score and support is printed onto the console at the end as well.

+    Note: Current graph must be closed to show the following ones.